 In this article, we'll look at what the latest science tells us about anxiety: how common it is, what contributes to it, how we assess it, and — crucially — what promising paths exist for support, treatment, and resilience.

-Why Anxiety Matters: The Scale and Stakes
+Why Anxiety Matters: Global Statistics and Rising Prevalence

 Global trends and rising load